 c) THE RIGHT TO RECTIFICATION: If you find that any information collected as a result of visiting the site is inaccurate or incomplete, you have the right to get this rectified.

-d) THE RIGHT TO ERASURE: Also known as ‘the right to be forgotten’ Individuals have the right to ask me (the site owner) to delete or otherwise dispose of any person data collected through your use of the site.
+d) THE RIGHT TO ERASURE: Also known as ‘the right to be forgotten’ Individuals have the right to ask me (the site owner) to delete or otherwise dispose of any personal data collected through your use of the site.

 e) THE RIGHT TO RESTRICT PROCESSING: Individuals have the right to request the restriction or suppression of their personal data.